 - 1. Make sure that the anti-theft system is not armed or triggered. - 2.
-Turn the ignition key from OFF to ON five times within ten seconds, ending in ON.
-Refer to chapter 3, "Controls and Instruments" for information on positions of the ignition switch.
+Turn the ignition key from OFF to ON and wait for 15 seconds.
+If you do not respect this 15 seconds delay, the remote entry transmitters reprogram will not be possible. - 3.
+Press the LOCK button 4 times within 6 seconds to enter programming mode.

-If the system has successfully entered program mode, it will lock then unlock all doors.
+If the system has successfully entered programming mode, the horn will beep one time.